-Amazon has decided to introduce a new price point for this thing, its “base model” coming in at a dizzying $289.99 (with Special Offers, no 3G).
-Adding on the “free” 3G – meaning no recurring cellular service charges – and killing the ads takes you up to $379.99.
+Amazon has decided to introduce a new price point for the Kindle Oasis, its “base model” coming in at a dizzying $289.99 (with Special Offers, no 3G).
+Adding on the “free” 3G – meaning, no recurring cellular service charges – and killing the ads takes you up to $379.99.
 Or is this a new price point…?

 When the original Kindle was released in 2007, it cost $399.
 The Kindle 2 came out in 2009 at $359, subsequently lowered to $299 five months later, and further sinking to $259 three months after that.
-Summer 2010 saw the 3rd generation, the Kindle Keyboard, debut at a base price of $139 (less than a year later, Amazon anounced that ebooks were for the first time outselling their paper counterparts). e-Readers had reached mainstream pricing, and e-books, in turn, had become a mainstream format.
+Summer 2010 saw the 3rd generation – the Kindle Keyboard – debut at a base price of $139 (less than a year later, Amazon announced that ebooks were, for the first time, outselling their paper counterparts). e-Readers had reached mainstream pricing, and e-books, in turn, had become a mainstream format.

 “And here lies our explanation for the throwback-seeming price of the Kindle Oasis…”

 Every Kindle released in the six years since the “Keyboard” has been attainable at a sub-$200 price point.
 Only the Voyage has models that voyage beyond this magic number – the ad-free version drifting to $219, 3G to $269, and ad-free 3G for … what’s that? $289.99?